Hello-Imagine/StorySage_Frontend/README.md

 # AI Friend Frontend

-This is the frontend for the AI Friend project built with React and Tailwind CSS.
+This is the frontend for the AI Friend project built with React.

-## Features
+## Frameworks

+The project is built with the following frameworks and libraries:

-- 🚀 **React**: A popular library for building user interfaces.
+- 🚀 **React**: Frontend framework for building user interfaces.
+- 🐜 **Ant Design**: UI framework for React.
-- 🎨 **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
+- 🎨 **Tailwind CSS**: CSS framework for rapid UI development.
-- ⚡ **Vite** (optional): Superfast build tool for modern web projects.
+- ⚡ **Vite**: Superfast build tool for modern web projects.
-- 🌐 Responsive and modern design.

 ## Getting Started